 Getting There: The most affordable way to get from Nairobi to Malindi is by bus, while the quickest way is to fly to Malindi Airport.

 12. Lamu (One of the Best Places to Visit in Kenya for History)

 Lamu is a charming archipelago of four islands (Lamu Old Town, Kiwayu, Pate, and Manda) situated along the Kenyan coast, northeast of Mombasa.
 The Lamu Old Town is Kenya’s oldest and best-preserved settlement, dating back to the 12th century.

 Walking along the narrow labyrinthine streets of the old town is one of the best things to do in Lamu.
 You can marvel at the ancient buildings and architectural designs which are part of the town’s rich history.
 The alleys and markets also reflect the trading activities that used to take place.

 Visiting Lamu is like traveling back in time.
 Dhows plow the harbor, donkeys and handcarts rule the streets, and people still cling to their rich traditions.
 And if you fancy the timeless way of architecture, rooftop patios, carved doors, and coral stone buildings are standard features here.

-Lamu Archipelago is one of the best places to go in Kenya.
+Lamu Archipelago is one of the best places to go in Kenya because there is plenty to do.
 The island is small but rich in culture, history, architecture, and natural beauty.